A Closer Look at the Rasmussen University – Romeoville/Joliet Campus

 “Not many people say that they truly love their jobs, but I am fortunate enough to be one of those people.
-For more than four years, I have been able to be a part of the College’s mission, which is really exciting to me,” Nowaczyk says.
+For more than four years, I have been able to be a part of the University’s mission, which is really exciting to me,” Nowaczyk says.

 The Romeoville/Joliet campus has been a standout member of the community for nearly 10 years.
-It even was named the Rasmussen College Campus of Distinction in 2018.
+It even was named the Rasmussen University Campus of Distinction in 2018.
 “The staff and faculty are exceptional.
 They constantly put in the extra effort for the students and the campus.
 They all go above and beyond,” said Nowaczyk.
-The Romeoville/Joliet campus is one of four campuses the College operates in Illinois.
+The Romeoville/Joliet campus is one of four campuses the University operates in Illinois.

 Where is the Romeoville/Joliet campus located?